-“Even though the population is growing tremendously, the number of serious crimes have really stabilized, which is a great thing,” Layton said.
+“Even though the population is growing tremendously, the number of serious crimes has really stabilized, which is a great thing,” Layton said.
 “That really shows our involvement in the community and our ability to be proactive.”

 All data collected for the Clery Report must be released no later than Oct.
 1 each year, in accordance with federal law.